usnistgov/labbench/doc/guide/02_getting_started/04 concurrency.md

 print('Return value: ', ret)
 ```

-Each call to `lb.concurrently` executes each callable in separate threads, and returns after the longest-running call.
+Each call to {py:func}`labbench.concurrently` executes each callable in separate threads, and returns after the longest-running call.
 * As a result, in this example, for each of the `open` and `fetch`/`acquire`, the total time is reduced from 3 s to 2 s.
 * The return values of threaded calls are packaged into a dictionary for each call that does not return `None`.
 The syntax is a little more involved when you want to pass in arguments to multiple callables.
 For information on doing this, see the [detailed instructions](../03_detailed_usage/05_concurrency).